 Speak to a licensed Insureon agent to add business interruption coverage to your BOP.

-Cleaning professionals face unique risks, especially since your work involves physical labor.
+Cleaning professionals face unique risks, especially since their work involves physical labor.
 Beyond a business owner's policy, these policies are recommended for cleaners:

 Workers’ compensation insurance: This policy is required in almost every state for cleaning businesses that have employees.
 It can cover medical costs for work-related injuries and illnesses, such as exposure to harmful cleaning agents.

-Commercial auto insurance: This policy can pay for property damage and medical bills resulting from an accident involving your company vehicle.
+Commercial auto insurance: Required in almost every state, this policy can pay for property damage and medical bills resulting from an accident involving your company vehicle.

 Commercial umbrella insurance: This policy provides additional coverage for liability claims that exceed policy limits on your general liability, commercial auto, or employer’s liability insurance.

-Janitorial bonds: These are a type of surety bond.
-They protect cleaning businesses against losses caused by an employee’s dishonesty, such as theft of client property.
+Janitorial bonds: These protect cleaning businesses against losses caused by an employee’s dishonesty, such as theft of client property, and are a type of surety bond.